Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-Overall, to reconstruct a connection from $X$ to $Y$, compared with the state number $p^{k+l+1+\sum_i^sk_i}$ in CTE, PTD-TE reconstruction pipeline only requires estimating the joint probability with the state number $2^{\hat{k}+1+1}$ ($2^3$ for HH networks).
-This dramatic decrement of required state numbers makes the PTD-TE reconstruction applicable in practice.
+Overall, to reconstruct a connection from $X$ to $Y$, compared with the state number $p^{k+l+1+\sum_i^sk_i}$ in conventional approaches, PDIF reconstruction pipeline only requires estimating the joint probability with the state number $2^{\hat{k}+l+1}$ ($2^3$ for HH networks).
+This dramatic reduction of required state numbers makes the PDIF reconstruction applicable in practice.